MapsPeople/docs/collections/_web/v4/guides/display_rules_intro.md

 It is only properties with a value that will override the prevoius value.
 If the value is undefined the prevoius value will be used.
 To remove a value from the DisplayRule set the proptery to `null`.

-A Display Rule could looks like this:
+A Display Rule could look like this:

 ```javascript
 {